venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 * <h4>report.js</h4>

 In JavaScript, you can use <b>bootstrapTable()</b> method to populate a table with <b>columns</b> specified, by querying data through an <b>url</b> to get the JSON object from the backend Flask server.
-The bootstrapTable() method is powerful because it allows many customizeable table options, which can be found in this [Bootstrap API Doc](https://bootstrap-table-docs3.wenzhixin.net.cn/documentation/).
+The bootstrapTable() method is powerful because it allows many customizable table options, which can be found in this [Bootstrap API Doc](https://bootstrap-table-docs3.wenzhixin.net.cn/documentation/).

 ```javascript
 $("#report1-table1").bootstrapTable({